lukepinkel/mvpy/README.md

   - Logit, Probit, Log, and Reciprocal links
 - Negative Binomial Models
   - Currently only supports NB2, although plans exist to implement other overdispersed count models
+- Random correlation matrices via the vine method, onion method, or factor method
+- Multivariate non-normal data with the ability to specify (standardized) third and fourth order moments.
 ## Speed
 For most models, internal optimization is done using scipy's trust-constr, which is robust but fairly slow.
 All models have an option to pass to another choice to the optimizer; a safe and quick alternative to use is trust-ncg.
 ## Testing and Validity